balmas/cts-handles/proposal.md

         * See Appendix 3: Sample Mappings for details of what the template handle regexes might look like
     * keeps HDL informed of all Handle prefix -> CTS Namespace mappings under its authority
     * either gives the PCTPs direct edit permissions on the relevant template handle(s) or serves as general purpose handle admin and develops an out of band mechanism for the PCTPs to keep it informed of changes.
+    * provides a landing page for cases where a single URN resolves to multiple possible providers or service endpoints

 * The hdl.handle.net proxy provider
    * Responsible for mapping CTS URNs to Handle Proxy urls.
        * The hdl.handle.net proxy resolves potential handles in order to probe for the lowest level of granularity.
 It first looks to see if there is an individual handle for the specific CTS edition URN, and if so it uses that.
 Otherwise it maps it to the prefix registered for the namespace and lets the Handle Service responsible for that prefix take over.
+       * Supporting edition-specific handles from non-participating CTS Text Publishers requires support for a conventional handle syntax.
+This should be extensible but ideally limited to a few possible constructs.

 * Participating CTS Text Publisher( PCTP)
     * informs the CHSP responsible for their namespace prefix of the list of CTS URNs for which they are going to provide services and the details of calling those services